 - Public records (or openly accessible data) such as the Electoral Register;

-- Social and or demographic (profession, work, nationality, income); and
+- Social and/or demographic (profession, work, nationality, income);

-- Historical information (i.e., previous names and addresses).
+- Historical information (i.e., previous names and addresses); and

-Through direct interactions when you give us your personal information by filling in forms or during correspondence with us.
+- Through direct interactions when you provide personal data by filling in forms, entering into contracts or during correspondence with us.
 This includes when you:

 - Third party firms which provide background checks; and

 Consequences where personal data is not provided

 Certain personal data will be necessary for us to fulfill our obligations under an agreement with you, to manage your investment in one of our funds, and to comply with our statutory obligations.
 Failure to supply any personal data necessary for these purposes may mean that you are unable to enter into or continue your investment with us, or that we are unable to supply or receive any goods or services which you or we have requested.